Developer-Butters/pokemonautomation.github.io/docs/Programs/PokemonFRLG/GiftReset.md

 ## Instructions

 1. Follow the setup for the target above.
 2. Save the game.
-For all non-starter targets, re-open the menu and move the cursor to the top option (POKEDEX) after.
+Re-open the menu after and move the cursor to the top option (POKEDEX for all targets except starters, BAG for starters) after.
 3. Start the program in-game.

 ## Options